redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

 Now RedKite CMS can render the block on the page.
 We just need to define the editor, so we need to override the **editorParameters** method to define the parameter to pass to the editor.
-Add the following code to the **AlBlockManagerFileTutorial*:
+Add the following code to the **BlockManagerFileTutorial*:

 .. code-block:: php